nett00n/nett00n/README.md

 What I have done on this project:
 - 🏭 Ansible playbook for full deployment of infrastructure created
 - ♾️ Release Process for Integration and Delivery created
-- 🚀 The product has released
+- 🚀 Leaded the product to stable release
 - 📃 The documentation for product provides all information needed for any qualified devops to support product, even he has no experience in Azure Devops

 ## 📫 How to reach me: